 There are a number of manufacturers that offer these traps.
 There are some cases in which people modify existing traps in order to accommodate the trapping requirements for coyotes (widen a narrow trap, add reinforcement, etc.).

 Setting the trap

 Focus your trap location in places that you know the coyote has been for.
-Look for tracks, dropping and other signs that would indicate their recent presence.
+Look for tracks, droppings, and other signs that would indicate their recent presence.

 Choose a high ground or ridge location.
-These are areas that coyotes like to hang around, and because of the elevation you will have less of a chance of accidentally catching racoons, possums and other small animals.
+These are areas that coyotes like to hang around, and because of the elevation, you will have less of a chance of accidentally catching raccoons, possums, and other small animals.

 Catching the coyote

 Make sure you add the right type of lure or bait.
 It tends to work best when trap setters put two or more lures in their trap setup.